AdobeDocs/commerce-frontend-core/src/pages/guide/themes/create-storefront.md

 If the product image sizes of your theme differ from those of the parent theme, or if your theme does not inherit from any theme, add `view.xml` using the following steps:

-1. Log in to your Magento server as a user with permissions to create directories and files in the Magento installation directory.
+1. Log in to your application server as a user with permissions to create directories and files in the installation directory.
 (Typically, this is the [file system owner](https://devdocs.magento.com/guides/v2.4/install-gde/prereq/apache.html).)

 1. Create the `etc` directory in your theme folder.